-- We the same type electrode on a patient.
+- Use the same type electrode on a patient.
 If skin rash or other unusual symptom occurs, remove electrodes from patient.
-Do not attach electrodes on the patient with an inflammation of the skin or scores on skin. - PC-900 Vital Signs Monitor can only be equipped with ECG leads provided by our company; using ECG leads supplied by other companies may cause improper performance or poor protection while using defibrillator. - Electric parts of electrodes, leads and cable are forbidden to contact any other conductive parts (including ground). - PC-900 Vital Signs Monitor can resist against defibrillator and electrosurgical unit.
-Readings may be inaccurate for a short time after or during using defibrillator or electrosurgical unit. - Besides the improper connection with electrosurgical unit may cause burns, the monitor may be damaged or arouse deviations of measurement.
-You can take some steps to avoid this situation, such as do NOT use small ECG electrodes, choosing the position which is far away from the estimated Hertzian waves route, using larger electrosurgical return electrodes and connecting with the patient properly.
+Do not attach electrodes on the patient with an inflammation of the skin or scores on skin. - △ PC-900 Vital Signs Monitor can only be equipped with ECG leads provided by our company; using ECG leads supplied by other companies may cause improper performance or poor protection while using defibrillator. - $\triangle$ Electric parts of electrodes, leads and cable are forbidden to contact any other conductive parts (including ground). - A PC-900 Vital Signs Monitor can resist against defibrillator and electrosurgical unit.
+Readings may be inaccurate for a short time after or during using defibrillator or electrosurgical unit. - Transient caused by cable circuitry blocks while monitoring may be similar to the real heartbeat A waveform, as a result resistance heart rate alarm rings.
+If you put the electrodes and cable in proper places according to this manual's instructions and the instructions for using electrode, the chance of this transient occurring will be decreased. - Besides the improper connection with electrosurgical unit may cause burns, the monitor may be damaged or arouse deviations of measurement.
+You can take some steps to avoid this situation, such as do NOT use small ECG electrodes, choosing the position which is far away from the estimated Hertzian waves route, using larger electrosurgical return electrodes and connecting with the patient properly. - $\triangle$ ECG leads may be damaged while using defibrillator.
+If the leads are used again, please do the functional check first.